codyorr4-roblox/Osier-Framework/README.md

 * Player Data is replicated automatically to the client.
 * Session Locking is implemented.
 * Optimized Backups **[unfinished]**
-* Osier doesn't use network request everytime you want to get/update a value from datastores. (because it caches the players data)
+* Osier doesn't use network request everytime you want to get/update a value from datastores. (because it caches the players data when they join)
 * Reset data, add data or remove data easily.
 (Default data and players data will be reconciled upon joining)
 * Add core leaderstats and/or custom leaderboards that automatically update when you change players data. **[unfinished]**
 * Remotes are more convenient to setup and faster to use.